 What Happens to Your Code After a Commit?- 8 mins

-Imagine the following scenario: You are a student and have been asked to write either a brand new program or make changes to a code that already exists.
+Imagine the following scenario: You are a student and have been asked to write either a brand new program or make changes to the code that already exists.
 So, how do you proceed?
 You start writing code, you compile and run it periodically to test that it runs and does what it should.
-You write some more code, you run it again.
+You write some more code, and you run it again.
 The process goes on until you are satisfied and the code has to be delivered.
-After that, you package it nicely with some documentation, upload it to a page where it has to be delivered, and wait for feedback.
+After that, you package it nicely with some documentation, upload it to a page where it has to be delivered and wait for feedback.
 Sounds familiar?

 The process is not so far away from what you might experience at a workplace – just in miniature form.
 You have someone who orders functionality – in this case, your teacher, but later a customer or product owner – and you have one or several deliveries to be shipped.
-From a functional perspective you will want to be sure of three things: that the ordered functionality is implemented, that the new code does not mess up anything else, and that the code will behave the same way it does for you when the customer runs it on their machines or servers.
+From a functional perspective, you will want to be sure of three things: that the ordered functionality is implemented, that the new code does not mess up anything else, and that the code will behave the same way it does for you when the customer runs it on their machines or servers.

 This simple “code-test-code” method works fine for small tasks, but what would you do if you were working on a large project with several colleagues, or even teams, working on different parts of the codebase?
 How can you check that your code still works when you have made your changes?
 How can you be sure that your changes have not messed up others’ code?
 And, how can you ensure that code that works on your machine still works when you deliver it to the customer?

 Welcome to my workday.
 I often work with large IT systems consisting of hundreds of thousands lines of code and with dozens of developers working on different parts of the code.
 In addition to being a technical project manager with overall responsibility for the solution including application architecture, build infrastructure, and environments the solution runs on, I have often had the role of delivery manager.
 The latter is responsible for making sure that the final package that is being delivered contains all the code and functionality.
-Each delivery must have all the bits included, they must work properly, and the recipients of the package will have to be able to install the software on their systems without any surprises.
+Each delivery must have all the bits included, they must work correctly, and the recipients of the package will have to be able to install the software on their systems without any surprises.

 A process to build, deploy and deliver a system consists of several steps, and most of them can usually be automated.